isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 </p>
 <h2>Lydia Huang Award</h2>
 <p>The Lydia Huang Award is presented to the student with outstanding CCA
-(Sports) achievements in the PSLE cohort and shows strong school spirit.
+(Sports) achievements in the PSLE cohort continuing her studies in MGS.&nbsp;
-She is of good character and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve and is a current Secondary One student continuing her studies in MGS.</p>
+She shows strong school spirit and is of good character role modeling our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
 <h2>Model Student Award</h2>
 <p>The Model Student Award is presented to a Primary 6 pupil who shows exemplary
 behaviour and demonstrates a commitment to achieving excellence in academic pursuits and in co-curricular activities.
-She is of good character and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.
-She is ever ready to extend a helping hand to others and inspires acts of kindness among her peers.</p>
+She is ever ready to extend a helping hand to others and inspires acts of kindness among her peers.
+She is of good character and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.&nbsp;</p>
 <h2>Tan Ley Chee Award</h2>
 <p>The Tan Ley Chee Award is presented to the best all-rounder in the graduating
 cohort in Secondary school.
 She is of good character and role models our